 Bad moon rising

 Date: August 1981 | Director: John Landis | Stars: David Naughton, Jenny Agutter, Joe Belcher | MPAA rating: R | Runtime: 97 min

 An American Werewolf in London is a brilliant piece of comedy horror that earns its rightful spot as a cult classic.
 The film follows two American students on a tour of Britain who are mauled by a werewolf, killing one of them.
 The survivor has nightmares of being a werewolf and suddenly has visions of his friend and others convincing him to break the werewolf curse.
 Sounds weird, right?
-It’s weird and all the better for it.
+It definitely is weird, and all the better for it.
 Pop on some popcorn and throw this one on for a slightly lighter time in the horror realm.

 Don’t get bitten

 Date: May 2015 | Director: Henry Hobson | Stars: Arnold Schwarzenegger, Abigail Breslin, Joely Richardson | MPAA rating: PG-13 | Runtime: 95 min

 Arnold Schwarzenegger has had such an illustrious and successful career, so much so that the last thing you'd expect is for him to deliver a brilliant dramatic performance in an indie horror film.
 But what do you know?
 The Governator does exactly that as Wade Vogel in Maggie.

 Wait, this is based on a true story?!

 Date: July 2013 | Director: James Wan | Stars: Patrick Wilson, Vera Farmiga, Ron Livingston | MPAA rating: R | Runtime: 112 min